krishkolhe/Assignment2/README.md

-# SOFTWARE LAB 3 ASSIGNMENT: Build a Multi-App Django Project and Deploy with Docker
+# SOFTWARE LAB 3 ASSIGNMENT: BUILD A MUILTI APP DJANGO PROJECT AND DEPLOY WITH DOCKER.

 ## Description
 A multi-app Django project containerized with Docker and automated using Jenkins